Ali Qapu: Decorations

+The interior of Ali Qapu palace, from the entrance to the highest part of the music hall, has been decorated with the art of Iranian artists.
 It is mentioned in the inscriptions and writings left in the Ali Qapu mansion that parts of the building were restored during the reign of Shah Sultan Hossein.
 As a result of many damages, only words and stanzas of the poems can be read on the walls of the palace.